reverentOne/SwitchHack/README.md

 *	Emulate older Console games
 *	Download games from a cartridge to your switch
 *	Use custom mods and cheats
-*	Connect ps4 and Xbox controllers through Bluetooth
+*	Connect PS4, Xbox, or other controllers through Bluetooth
 *	Play pirated games (Not recommended for legal reasons)
 *	Much much more…